iamhosseindhv/notistack/MIGRATION.md

 ####  New `Components` prop
 You can now define your own `variant`s and show entirely customsied snackbars.
 Your custom component accepts all props passed to `enqueueSnackbar` or `SnackbarProvider`, so you have full control over it.
 On top of that, you'll be able pass additional options in options parameter of `enqueueSnackbar.
+For Typescript users, be sure to follow [these](https://notistack.com/features/customization#custom-variant-(typescript)) additional steps to make the typings work.
 Example usage:

 ```tsx
 <SnackbarProvider